Rutgers University Department of Physics and Astronomy

 Homeworks: Since people usually "learn by doing," the homeworks are an extremely important part of the course experience.
 Homeworks will be assigned each week (except around the hour exams), with the homework due the next week.
 Homework will be graded and returned to you.
 Solutions will be available on the same day as the homeworks are collected, so this does not leave any room for acceptance of late homeworks.

 Quizzes: A few (probably 3) scattered lectures during the semester will end with a 10-15 minute quiz.
 This will always be announced at least a week in advance.
 The quiz questions will not be very difficult, and the grade weight will not be very large, but I think this is a useful exercise to keep you warmed up for the hour exams and to give me an idea what you have absorbed.

-Exams: We will have two in-class hour exams during the semester.
+Exams: We will have two in-class hour exams during the semester, tentatively scheduled for Tuesday October 11 and Tuesday November 15.
 The final exam will be cumulative, but with slightly stronger emphasis on the material covered after the second hour exam.

 Gradebook: You will be able to follow your grade record at Gradebook online.

-Grades: Some allowance will be made for dropping the lowest homework and quiz grades.
+Grades: Some allowance will be made for dropping the lowest homework grade.
 The final grade will tentatively be based on the following weighting: